DeeNewcum/termdetect/doc/termmatch.md

 We can detect group #3 by watching for cursor movement, using the CPR (cursor position report) sequence.

 Group #3 happens because there is no standard or agreement on the format of all possible ANSI sequences.
-Terminal programmers want to be conservative and not hide anything that was intended to be displayed.  (okay, there is [this carefully-researched document describing the DEC VT500 behavior](http://www.vt100.net/emu/dec_ansi_parser), but it isn't very well-known.
-Also, VT500-compatibility may not be the highest priority)
+Terminal programmers want to be conservative and not hide anything that was intended to be displayed.  (actually, there is [this carefully-researched document describing the DEC VT500 behavior](http://www.vt100.net/emu/dec_ansi_parser), but not enough people know about it)

 <table>